jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 int x = 10 - MY_NUM;
 {% endhighlight %}

-The preprocessor would parse this code into the following preprocessor tokens:
+The preprocessor would parse this code into the following **preprocessor tokens**:

 {% highlight plaintext %}
 [#define, MY_NUM, 6, int, x, =, 10, -, MY_NUM, ;]